Velnota/FAQ/_posts/Notes/2020-01-05-how-to-browse-notes.md

 #### Viewing them on your profile

-Just press "My Profile" at the top of the website.
+Press on the profile picture at the top right, then press "My Profile".
 If you see a hamburger bar (three horizontal bars), press that and then press "My Profile."
 You should arrive at screen like this:

 ![Your Profile](/assets/screenshots/your-profile.png)